sami2ahmed/summit-racecar/README.md

 make sure all components (including ksql queries) come up without error before moving on to deploying the race

 # Running the demo
-To setup the Confluent Cloud cluster, you need to give the springboot service access to produce to the cluster.
-In a terminal run the following commands: ccloud login \
-ccloud kafka cluster list
-ccloud kafka cluster use <enter lkc for basic cluster here>

 ## to setup the frontend
 git clone this repo and in a terminal run the frontend.sh file from the summit-racecar directory i.e.